Some engineering slang words and expressions are downright funny. While others you need to know to work in the engineering profession.

 Run it up the flagpole: test the popularity of a new idea.

 “Let’s run it up the flagpole before we speak with the client.”

-Schmooze em: kiss ass to benefit in some way.
+Schmooze em: kiss ass for self-interest.

 “Go schmooze em so we can get more funding.”